bitcoin-computer/monorepo/packages/node/README.md

 LOG_MAX_FILES='14d'
 # Maximum log file size.
 You can use 'k' for KB, 'm' for MB, and 'g' for GB.
 Once
 # the size of the log file exceeds the specified size, the log is rotated.
 If no
-# size is specified the log is not ratated.
+# size is specified the log is not rotated.
 LOG_MAX_SIZE='20m'
 # A boolean to define whether or not to gzip archived log files.
 LOG_ZIP=false